adamdotjs/arctis/README.md

 # Arctis Theme

-## Nord x Noctis

 ---

 [![Preview in vscode.dev](https://img.shields.io/badge/preview%20in-vscode.dev-blue)](https://vscode.dev/theme/avidworks.arctis)

-Arctis borrows the brilliant syntax highlighting from Noctis and combines it with Nord's soothing UI colors.
-Syntax colors were adjusted to closely match Noctis colors but adjusted to maximize readability.
-The result is what I think is a lovely combination.
+Arctis borrows the brilliant syntax highlighting from Noctis and combines it with Nord's soothing UI.
+Syntax colors were adjusted to maximize readability, and the result is what I think is a lovely combination.

-Several versions are included, including:
+Several versions were built upon the base theme and are now included, including:

 - **Arctis** - Base theme with Nord UI
 - **Arctis Dark** - Darkened version of the base theme